 FIELD TRIPS: During the school year, field trips may be taken as part of the curriculum and instruction.
-The teacher will notify parents in writing of the trip, costs, dates, times, etc. A signed permission slip and emergency medical information form are required before any student is permitted to go on a fieldtrip.
+The teacher will notify parents in writing of the trip, dates, times, lunch choices, etc. A signed permission slip and updated Final Forms health and emergency contact information are required before any student is permitted to go on a field trip.
 Students who owe any fees will not be permitted to attend fieldtrips.

 Students may be prohibited from participating in a field trip at the principal's discretion if:

 - 1. He/She is suspended during the nine-week period that the trip occurs. - 2.
-His/her ongoing misbehavior is considered to be a safety factor for others and self on the trip. - 3.
+His/her ongoing misbehavior is considered to be a safety factor for others and self on - 3.
 The student has not completed assigned work.